TheOdinProject/curriculum/foundations/javascript_basics/DOM-manipulation.md

 In the above example, the `<div class="display"></div>` is a "child" of `<div id="container"></div>` and a sibling to `<div class="controls"></div>`.
 Think of it like a family tree. `<div id="container"></div>`  is a __parent__, with its __children__ on the next level, each on their own "branch".

+Watch [this video about how the DOM works](https://www.youtube.com/watch?v=2Tld4yyN_tw) to get a better understanding of the concept.

 ### Targeting Nodes with Selectors

 When working with the DOM, you use "selectors" to target the nodes you want to work with.
 You can use a combination of CSS-style selectors and relationship properties to target the nodes you want.
 Let's start with CSS-style selectors.
 In the above example, you could use the following selectors to refer to `<div class="display"></div>`: